Argentine cuisine: Ingredients

 Argentine cuisine uses locally-grown cereals, grains, oil seeds, fruits and vegetables, as well as meat.

 Meat products have been dominant in the country since the 16th century.
 The country is regarded as a major beef, pork and poultry producing and consuming country.
 Certain areas such as those located in the south are usually engaged in activities involving sheep and lamb breeding, and shellfish, crustaceans, molluscs and salmonides fishing.

-The vast breeding activity involving any type of cattle has given rise to a highly developed dairy industry that includes products like cow, sheep and camelide, dulce de leche and yogurts.
+The breeding activity involving any type of cattle has started a dairy industry that includes products like cow, and sheep, dulce de leche and yogurts.
 Some of the cheeses from Argentina are reggianito, sardo, provoleta and cremoso.
-Argentina can also be conceived as a great industry engaged in the production of dried fruits, olives, all types of oils and spices.
+Argentina can also be conceived as a industry engaged in the production of dried fruits, olives, all types of oils and spices.

 In the Mesopotamia region, river fish such as silverside, surubi, dorado or boga are common.

 Regional differences

 Argentine cuisine is heavily influenced by its European roots and has regional variations.
 Asado, dulce de leche, empanadas, and yerba mate are found throughout Argentina.
 In many parts of the country, food is prepared differently and different kinds of foods are made; this includes to a smaller degree food from pre-Columbian times, as in the Northwest.